owntone/owntone-server/INSTALL.md

 (See [README_PLAYER_WEBINTERFACE.md](README_PLAYER_WEBINTERFACE.md) for more informations)

-Building with libwebsockets is optional, but required if you want the player web interface (so not required for the admin web interface, where websockets only improve the UI).
+Building with libwebsockets is required if you want the web interface.
 It will be enabled if the library is present (with headers).
 Use `--without-libwebsockets` to disable.

 Building with Pulseaudio is optional.
 It will be enabled if the library is present (with headers).
 Use `--without-pulseaudio` to disable.